ashwinkumarbr/apispecs/README.md

 # apispecs
-repo for open api specs
+repo for open api specs in github